 Enjoy a day at leisure in Kotor.
 Relax at a waterfront cafe or take a bus south of Budva for a day on one of the sandy beaches.
 (B)

 Start the day with a visit to Montenegro’s most famous town, Budva.
 Explore the charming Old Town with its medieval walls, cobbled lanes and small shady piazzas.
 Afterwards head to the old capital city of Cetinje at the foot of Lovcen national park.
-Take a look around King Nicola’s Museum, which is home to many interesting artefacts documenting Montenegro’s tumultuous history, followed by a walk up the 461 steps to the mausoleum of the national hero Petar II Petrovic-Njegos, located on top of Jezerski Vrh, Montenegro’s second highest peak.
+Take a look around King Nicola’s Museum, which is home to many interesting artefacts documenting Montenegro’s tumultuous history, followed by a walk up the 461 steps to the mausoleum of the national hero Petar II Petrovic-Njegos, located on top of Jezerski Vrh, one of the country's highest peaks.
 Return to Tivat stopping for lunch in Njegusi village, where you will sample the delicious, locally produced, meats and cheeses.
 (B,L)